Online Accounts and MakeCode

 How can I completely remove my data and profile information?

-After you sign into MakeCode, you can delete your user profile and all associated data at any time by clicking on ‘My Profile’ and selecting ‘I want to delete my profile’.
+After you sign into MakeCode, you can delete your user profile and all associated data at any time by clicking on ‘My Profile’ and selecting ‘Delete Profile’.
 This will remove you from our system and permanently delete all your cloud saved information.

 How does this work with GitHub?

-GitHub provides a source code repository for your projects to help with version control (learn more here https://arcade.makecode.com/github).
-You can still sign into MakeCode with a Microsoft or Google Account and use Cloud Sync to store your projects in the cloud, even while using GitHub.
+GitHub provides a source code repository for your projects to help with version control.
+You can still sign into MakeCode with a Microsoft, Google or Clever Account and use Cloud Sync to store your projects in the cloud, even while using GitHub.
+To learn more, visit GitHub with MakeCode.